 - the employer does not keep any portion of the tips for themselves.

 Employees with disabilities

-Nevada minimum wage laws allow employers to pay employees with disabilities a subminimum wage rate lower than the standard minimum wage when the employees have severe disabilities that diminished their productive capacity in a specific job and who are specified in certificates issued by the Rehabilitation Division of the Department of Employment, Training and Rehabilitation.
+Nevada minimum wage laws allow employers to pay employees a subminimum wage rate lower than the standard minimum wage when the employee with a developmental disability participates in a jobs and day training services program that have received certificates from the Division of Public and Behavioral Health of the Department of Health and Human Services.
 Such employees with disabilities are exempt from Nevada’s minimum wage requirements.
-NV Statute”‚608.250(f)
+NV Statute 608.255; NV Admin.
+Code 608.200

 Nevada minimum wage laws do not allow employers to pay trainees a subminimum wage rate that is less than the standard minimum wage.